 Impressions and click-through rates are great, but they don’t tell the real story in brass tacks the way that ROI does, so it’s important that marketing automation vendors develop platforms that easily integrate with several popular CRM systems for more accurate tracking.
 It’s also important to make sure that both sales and marketing teams understand each stage of the sales process and how leads are scored and passed from one stage in the sales cycle to the next.

-The greatest barrier to greater adoption of marketing automation is clear.
+The greatest barrier to greater adoption of marketing automation for tech companies is clear.
 Marketers are struggling to prove the return on their investment, which makes it harder to win C-level support and constricts investment.
 Tech industry marketers are doing far better than most, but they won’t be able to maximize the immense power of marketing automation until they’re able to integrate their entire MarTech stack, align their sales and marketing teams around the software, and generate meaningful reports that speak directly to the impact of their marketing efforts.